poweranime/DevOps5Jul/README.md

-# DevOps5Jul
+# DevOps Presentation for 5 Jul - mid_backend package
+## Using Dixant's respository of codes and packaging them and publish it to npm registry
+## I am very chuffed to get it to work!

+### A workflow is triggered on change on the master branch.
-Using Dixant's mid-backend repository to test build and publish
+### Once I commit a change, it will trigger a workflow to build and then publish

-So far can build but not successful in publishing